rogawa14106/nvim-translator/README.md

 # Requirements
 * dependencies
-curl or wget -- Required to hit the API
+curl or wget -- Required to hit the translate API

 * Supported versions
 Neovim only.